-In Japan, hordes of people flocked to city parks for blossom-viewing parties when the cherry trees were in bloom.
-Eliza’s chief inspiration was two notable parks in Tokyo with great cherry-tree displays: Ueyno Park, in an area of sacred temples and royal tombs, and Mukojima, an avenue of trees extending a mile or two along the banks of the Sumida River.
-What Washington needed, Eliza wrote many times, was a “Mukojima on the Potomac.”
+Eliza’s chief inspiration for her idea was two famous parks in Tokyo with great cherry-tree displays: Ueyno Park, an area of sacred temples and royal tombs, and Mukojima, an avenue of trees extending more than a mile along the Sumida River.

 In a centuries-old custom, the Japanese wrote special nature poems on delicate slips of paper and tied them to tree branches during cherry blossom parties.
 The poetic offerings were left to blow away in the wind like flower petals.